What is a stickie?

 The second type of stickie is when 2 extensions are stuck together.
-This type of stickies are the easiest to spot when checking your work at the end of the treatment, and arguably the easiest to separate.
+This type of stickies is the easiest to spot when checking your work at the end of the treatment, and arguably the easiest to separate.

 Finally, the third type of stickie is when 2naturallashes are stuck together.
 This can happen when you have placed an extension on a natural lash but have taken it off again, either due to bad positioning or too much glue.
-The natural lash is still covered in glue and can easily adhere to the neighbouring lash when you come to re-isolate the surrounding lashes.
+The natural lash is still covered in glue and can easily adhere to the neighboring lash when you come to re-isolate the surrounding lashes.
 These are the ones you have to watch out for because they are very easy to miss!

 Why are stickies so bad?

-The reason it is so important to check your work for stickies is because they are extremely damaging to the natural lashes.
+The reason it is so important to check your work for stickies is that they are extremely damaging to the natural lashes.
 But what makes them so damaging?
 Well, we know lashes have different stages of growth, just like people.
-Baby lashes grow much quicker than a full grown lash that is in its “resting stage”.
+Baby lashes grow much quicker than a full-grown lash that is in its “resting stage”.
 If a baby lash becomes stuck to a fully grown lash, it will keep growing and could simply pull the resting lash out, permanently damaging the hair follicle.
 If you are very lucky and it doesn’t rip the lash out, it will create a loop (as shown in the image) and push the extension in the wrong directions, creating a very unflattering look.
 Remember we want a full and fluffy set of lashes, not spider’s legs!
 Not only are stickies damaging to the natural lashes, they also damage the reputation of the lash industry.
 How many times have you heard“lash extensions completely ruined my lashes/my friend’s natural lashes”?
 Well, if it wasn’t for dreaded stickies and poor application, eyelash extensions should NEVER cause any damage to natural lashes whatsoever.

 How to prevent them